kshvmdn/facebot/README.md

 # Face*bot* Messenger
-Facebook Messenger bot, built at UofTHacks III.
+FB Messenger to SMS.
+Built at UofTHacks III with Twilio.

 #### Commands